UsamG1t/Labs_of_AltLinuxAppDev/00_BuildEnv/Пакетная разработка на Альт с помощью hasher.md

 This is not the smallest ever alt package cause of functionality

 %install
-install -D 755 %SOURCE0 %buildroot%_bindir/%name
+install -D -pm 755 %SOURCE0 %buildroot%_bindir/%name

 %files
 %_bindir/*